Valuation of Practice for

 Transferring ownership of a business requires many licensing, tax, and regulatory criteria to be satisfactorily documented.
-Practice Consultants processes its transactions through licensed escrow/closing parties as a safeguard for our clients.
+Medical Practice Brokers LLC processes its transactions through licensed escrow/closing parties as a safeguard for our clients.
 This assures that there is no lingering liability for the seller, and no surprise liabilities for the buyer.

 Fees for business sales are higher than for real estate transactions.
 There are several reasons, but the most significant are as follows.
 Business transactions are more complex, requiring the business broker to be much more involved in the process itself, working with the sellers and buyers, escrow firms, lenders, sometimes landlords, and other “interested” parties.
 Business brokers must also have a much greater knowledge of business in general and the legal and financial aspects of the businesses being sold; it frequently takes several years for a business broker to acquire this knowledge and expertise.